 Stage 1: Inclusion Safety

-It all starts with Inclusion Safety, which satisfies the human need to feel connected and accepted in a group.
+Psychological safety at work all starts with Inclusion Safety, which satisfies the human need to feel connected and accepted in a group.
 In this stage, employees should feel safe enough to be themselves because they feel accepted for who they are.
-Their unique attributes and characteristics should be fully recognized and accepted.
+Employees’ unique attributes and characteristics should be fully recognized and accepted.
+If your company suffers from a lack of human connections, consider using LEAD.bot to create events such as coffee buddy meetup events to increase the opportunity for colleagues to casually meet up and open themselves to each other.

 Stage 2: Learner Safety